zio/zio/docs/datatypes/concurrency/index.md

 ## Overview

-Most of the time, in concurrent programming we have a single state that we need to read and update that concurrently.
+Most of the time in concurrent programming we have a single state that we need to read and update concurrently.
 When we have multiple fibers reading or writing to the same memory location we encounter the race condition.
 The main goal in every concurrent program is to have a consistent view of states among all threads.

-There is two major concurrency model which tries to solve this problem:
+There are two major concurrency models which try to solve this problem:

 1. **Shared State** — In this model, all threads communicate with each other by sharing the same memory location.

 2. **Message Passing (Distributed State)** — This model provides primitives for sending and receiving messages, and the state is distributed.
 Each thread of execution has its own state.

-The _Shared Memory_ model has two main solutions:
+The _Shared State_ model has two main solutions:

-1. **Lock-Based** — In the locking model, the general primitives for synchronization are ـlocksـ, that control access to critical sections.
-When a thread wants to modify the critical section, it acquires the lock and says I'm the only thread that is allowed to modify the state right now, after it's work finished it unlocks the critical section and says I'm done, all other threads can modify this memory section.
+1. **Lock-based** — In the locking model, the general primitives for synchronization are _locks_ that control access to critical sections.
+When a thread wants to modify the critical section, it acquires the lock and says _I'm the only thread that is allowed to modify the state right now_, and after its work finished it unlocks the critical section and says _I'm done, any other thread can modify this memory section_.

 2. **Non-blocking** — Non-blocking algorithms usually use hardware-intrinsic atomic operations like `compare-and-swap` (CAS), without using any locks.
 This method follows an optimistic design with a transactional memory mechanism to roll back in conflict situations.

-## Implication of Locking Mechanism
+## Implications of Locking Mechanism

-There are lots of drawback with lock-based concurrency:
+There are several drawbacks with lock-based concurrency:

-1. Incorrect use of locks can lead to deadlock.
+1. Incorrect use of locks can lead to deadlocks.
 We need to care about the locking orders.
 If we don't place the locks in the right order, we may encounter a deadlock situation.

-2. Identifying the critical section of a code that is vulnerable to race conditions is overwhelming.
+2. Identifying the critical section of code that is vulnerable to race conditions is overwhelming.
 We should always care about them and remember to lock everywhere it's required.

 3. It makes our software design very sophisticated to become scalable and reliable.
 It doesn't scale with program size and complexity.

 4. To prevent missing the releasing of the acquired locks, we should always care about exceptions and error handling inside locking sections.

-5. The locking mechanism violates the encapsulation property of our pieces of programs.
-So systems that build with locking mechanism are difficult to compose without knowing about their internals.
+5. The locking mechanism violates the encapsulation property of the pieces of our programs.
+So systems that are built on a locking mechanism are difficult to compose without knowing about their internals.

 ## Lock-free Concurrency Model

 As the lock-oriented programming does not compose and has lots of drawbacks, ZIO uses a _lock-free concurrency model_ which is a variation of non-blocking algorithms.
-The magic behind all of ZIO concurrency primitives is that they use CAS (_compare-and-set_) operation.
+The magic behind all of ZIO concurrency primitives is that they use the CAS (_compare-and-set_) operation.

 Let's see how the `modify` function of `Ref` is implemented without any locking mechanism: